Top music industry professionals, Emmy, Grammy and BRIT Award winners, Platinum Album artists and voting members of the GRAMMYS

-Internationally renowned British producer Stuart Epps has been a valuable and important member of the UKSC judging panels for many years.
+Internationally renowned British producer Stuart Epps has been a member of the UKSC judging panels for many years.
 He brings a wealth of experience and expertise as a contest judge as he has worked closely with the world´s most successful songwriters, bands and performers.
 Stuart is well known in the industry for his work with Elton John, Robbie Williams, Led Zeppelin, Bill Wyman, George Harrison, Paul Weller, Oasis and many others.

 Rachel holds a Masters in Songwriting, a Bachelors Degree in music with honours, a Licenciate in Musical Theatre Performance and a Diploma in Vocal Teaching.
 For the last 14 years Rachel has been teaching singing, composing songs and performing across the world.
 Rachel has also been the BRIT awards correspondent for the BBC, and has judged choral contests, Show Choir Championships and taught masterclasses in the UK, Canada and Ireland.
 She also composed three musicals.

-Rachel also has a strong USA and International connection and she writes songs for American Idol and The Voice alumni, for BBC Introducing artists and many others.
+Rachel has strong USA and International connections and she writes songs for American Idol and The Voice alumni, for BBC Introducing artists and many others.
 She is an a cappella specialist and has judged The Voice Festival, Masters of Show Choir, The ICCAs and the CARA Awards.
 She teaches vocal workshops and masterclasses all over the world and also lends her expertise to the Team GB Olympic gymnasts, honing their musical interpretation skills and expression.
 You can discover more about Rachel at her website www.rachelmasonmusic.com

 Susan Muranty is a songwriter, singer and artist from Sydney, Australia, who has twice won the Lyrics Only category in the UK Songwriting Contest with her Lyrics entries.
 She also won the UKSC Open Category as a co writer of "Stephen Hawkins Wants You To", a song that went on to become Runner Up representing Australia in the 2018 Commonwealth Song Contest after nomination from the UKSC.